Castration-Resistant Prostate Carcinoma Clinical Trials

 Clinical trial data sourced from the ClinicalTrials.gov registry, maintained by the National Library of Medicine.
 Always consult your doctor before considering any clinical trial.

-This phase I/II trial tests the safety, side effects, and best dose of abemaciclib and whether it works before 177Lu-PSMA-617 in treating patients with castration resistant...
+This phase I/II tests the safety, side effects and best dose of ruxolitinib in combination with enzalutamide and how well it works in treating patients with prostate cancer that...

 Cryoablation Combined With Stereotactic Body Radiation Therapy for the Treatment of Painful Bone Metastases, the CROME...